SimplyProgrammer/Java-SerialX/README.md

 # Java-SerialX dev
-This branch is used for testing and stuff!
+This the main development branch!